-In 1892, Harold married Alice Gertrude Seal and they had four daughters, Janet, who was also a poet, Joan, Gertrude and Eve.
+In 1892, Harold married Alice Gertrude Seal and they had four daughters, Janet, who was also a poet, Joan, Eve and Eleanor.
 During the First World War, Harold wrote recruiting poems and travelled to America to try to help the war effort on behalf of his newspaper.

 Harold died in London in 1929.

-With thanks to Roger Quin, Harold's great nephew, for information and for the photograph of the Begbie family.
+With thanks to Roger Quin, Harold's grandson, for information and for the photograph of the Begbie family.

 And here is one of Harold's poems